The Regularity Transformation Equations: An elliptic mechanism for smoothing gravitational metrics in General Relativity: Introduction

+\begin{Def} Let $\Gamma$ be a connection given in a coordinate system $x$ such that (each component of) its Riemann curvature tensor $Riem(\Gamma)$ is in $W^{m,p}$ for some $m\geq 0$, $p\geq 1$, but is no smoother in the sense that $Riem(\Gamma)$ is not in $W^{m',p}$ for any $m'>m$.
+We say $\Gamma$ has {\rm optimal regularity} in $x$-coordinates if $\Gamma \in W^{m+1,p}$, (one order smoother than $Riem(\Gamma)$).
+We say $\Gamma$ has a {\rm regularity singularity} at a point $q$ if $\Gamma$ fails to transform to optimal regularity under any $W^{m+2,p}$ coordinate transformation $x\to y$ defined in a neighborhood of $q$.\footnote{We recover the notion of regularity singularity for GR shock waves when $p=\infty$, $m=0$, c.f. \cite{ReintjesTemple_geo}.} \end{Def}

-Although the Einstein equations of General Relativity (GR) are covariant, solutions are constructed in coordinate systems in which the PDE's take on a solvable form.
-A very first question in GR is then, which properties of the spacetime represent the true geometry, and which are merely anomalies of the coordinate system?
-In particular, does a solution of the Einstein equations exhibit its optimal regularity in the coordinate system in which it was constructed?
-The most regular coordinate systems define the local properties of spacetime, and these determine the degree to which the physics in curved spacetime corresponds locally to the physics of Special Relativity, (Einstein's Correspondence Principle).\footnote{For example, assume one were to construct a solution to the Einstein equations $G=\kappa T$ in a given coordinate system $x$ in which the equations produce a unique solution within a given smoothness class, say metric $g\in W^{m+2,p}$, connection $\Gamma\in W^{m+1,p}$, and $Riem(\Gamma)\in W^{m,p}$.
-Then application of a transformation $x\to y$ with Jacobian $J\in W^{m+1,p}$ will in general lower the regularity of the metric and its connection $\Gamma$ by one order, but preserve $Riem(\Gamma)\in W^{m,p},$ because it is a tensor.
-Thus, if that existence theory were posed in $y$-coordinates, it would produce the unique transformed solution $g\in W^{m+1,p}$, $\Gamma\in W^{m,p}$, and $Riem(\Gamma)\in W^{m,p}$.
-In the latter case, we would not know that our unique solution was one order below optimal smoothness without knowing about the existence of the inverse transformation $y\to x$.}
+To motivate the definition, and to understand the role non-optimal solutions of the Einstein equations play in GR, consider the following: if one were to construct a solution to the Einstein equations $G=\kappa T$ in a given coordinate system $y$ in which the equations produce a unique optimal solution within a given smoothness class, say metric $g\in W^{m+2,p}$, connection $\Gamma\in W^{m+1,p}$, and $Riem(\Gamma)\in W^{m,p}$, then application of a transformation $y\to x$ with Jacobian $J\in W^{m+1,p}$ will in general lower the regularity of the metric and its connection $\Gamma$ by one order, but will preserve $Riem(\Gamma)\in W^{m,p}$ because it is a tensor.
+Thus, if that existence theory were posed in $x$-coordinates, it would produce the unique transformed solution $g\in W^{m+1,p}$, $\Gamma\in W^{m,p}$, and $Riem(\Gamma)\in W^{m,p}$.
+In the latter case, we would not know that our unique solution exhibited optimal smoothness in a different coordinate system without knowing about the existence of the inverse transformation $x\to y$.
+In this paper we address the problem of reversing this argument, i.e., given a non-optimal metric in $x$-coordinates, does a smoothing transformation $x\to y$ always exist, and if so, how do we find it?